WebAssembly/relaxed-simd/proposals/relaxed-simd/Overview.md

 and will get the same results when given the same input.

 A `fpenv` has a single `varuint32` attribute which is reserved for future extensibility and must be `0` for now.
-This is a opaque value that does not represent anything in particular.
-The identity of a `fpenv` is the value encapsulated inside of it, which is non-deterministic.
-This `fpenv` can be imported/exported between modules to require consistency.
+The value of an `fpenv` is non-deterministically computed when the module which declares it is instantiated.
+This value determines the semantics of the instructions that uses it as an immediate.

+As such, all the non-determinism of Relaxed SIMD is encapsulated in `fpenv`, which makes Relaxed SIMD instructions themselves deterministic.

+Modules can import/export an `fpenv` to specify consistency requirements:

 ```wast
 ;; module a